-AnQiCMS as an enterprise-level content management system developed in Go language, with its efficient and flexible features, provides strong support for content operators.In daily content operation and template creation, we often encounter the need to process and dynamically display data, such as adding numbers to list items, calculating totals, etc.Among them, template filters are an important tool for achieving such needs.addFilter, see if it can help us implement a simple dynamic display counter.
+AnQiCMS is an enterprise-level content management system developed based on the Go language, providing strong support for content operators with its efficient and flexible features.In daily content operation and template creation, we often encounter the need to process and dynamically display data, such as adding numbers to list items, calculating totals, and so on.Among them, the template filter is an important tool for achieving such needs.Today, let's discuss the AnQiCMS template in detailaddFilter, see if it can help us implement a simple dynamic display counter.

 addFilter: the magician of numbers and strings

-In AnQiCMS template syntax, we operate data through syntax similar to Django's template engine, which includes a rich set of filters.addThe filter is one of them, and its core function is as the name suggests: to perform an 'addition' operation.But this 'addition' is not limited to mathematical addition of numbers; it can also巧妙ly handle the concatenation of strings.
+In AnQiCMS template syntax, we operate data through a template engine syntax similar to Django, which includes a rich set of filters.addThe filter is one of them, and its core function is as its name suggests: to perform the 'addition' operation.But this 'addition' is not limited to mathematical addition of numbers, it can also skillfully handle the concatenation of strings.

-• If the operand is a number, it performs standard mathematical addition.
+• If the operand is a number, it will perform standard mathematical addition.

-• If the operand is a string, it concatenates the two.
+• If the operand is a string, it will concatenate the two.

-This flexibility allowsaddThe filter is very practical in many scenarios.
+This flexibility allowsaddFilters are very practical in many scenarios.

-addHow does the filter help the simple counter display dynamically?
+addHow can the filter help the simple counter display dynamically?

-The template of AnQiCMS is rendered on the server side.This means that when the user accesses the page, the system generates the complete HTML content based on the backend data and template logic, and then sends it to the browser.Therefore, the term 'dynamic' here refers to the ability to perform real-time calculations and display based on the current context (such as loop iteration, variable values) during the generation of HTML in the template, rather than to client-side dynamic effects that change in the user's browser after the page is loaded.
+AnQiCMS's template is rendered on the server.This means that when the user visits the page, the system generates the complete HTML content based on backend data and template logic, then sends it to the browser.Therefore, what is meant by "dynamic" here refers to the ability to perform real-time calculations and display based on the current context (such as loop iteration, variable values) when generating HTML in the template, rather than referring to client-side dynamic effects that change in real-time in the user's browser after the page is loaded.

-Assume you have a list of articles and you want the numbering to start from 101:
+Suppose you have an article list and you want the numbering to start from 101:

 {% archiveList archives with type="list" limit="10" %}